shuber/vim-promiscuous/README.md

 Load `shuber/vim-promiscuous` using your favorite plugin manager e.g. [Vundle](https://github.com/VundleVim/Vundle.vim)

+It currently depends on `:FZF`, but this dependency will be optional in the future.

 ## Usage

 ```vim
 :Promiscuous [branch]
 ```

+## What does it do?

+It basically takes a snapshot of the following:

+* All of your vim tabs, buffers, splits, and folds along with their sizes and positions
+* The location of your cursor for each buffer
+* The actively selected tab/buffer
+* Your undo history (each branch's undo history is saved separately)
+* Your git stage with all tracked/untracked files and staged/unstaged hunks

+When you switch to different branches using `:Promiscuous`, it takes of snapshot of the current branch and working directory, then checks out the new branch, and loads its corresponding snapshot if one exists.
+If no snapshot exists, you are presented with a "fresh" vim instance that only has one tab and an empty buffer.

 ## How does it work?